 I love trying these old classic dishes with a background of tradition, especially if they taste good.
 And this one does.
 No mushy mound of rice and peas here!

-What to Serve with Hoppin John
+What to Serve with Hoppin’ John

-Collard greens (and corn bread) are usually part of this traditional New Years meal.
+Collard greens (and cornbread) are usually part of this traditional New Year’s meal.

 Some cooks serve the collard greens as a side and some add them right to the pot.
-For ease and quickness, my version adds the collard greens to the pot.
-I’m a big fan of one-pot meals, both for the blending of flavors and for the easy clean up.
+For ease and quickness, my version adds the collard greens to the instant pot for 10-15 minutes after the stew is cooked.

-The best dessert to go with any Southern dish (in my opinion) is old fashioned banana pudding.
+The best dessert to go with any Southern dish (in my opinion) is old-fashioned banana pudding.
 Such a sweet way to bring in the New Year!

 Other Great Cold Weather Stews: